gerryw1389/gerryw1389.github.io/_posts/2019-08-22-aws-deploy-vm.md

 6. On `Add Tags`, enter `Owner` and `$Department who owns the server`

 7. For Security Groups, choose `Default` for now.
-We will eventually be breaking these out by groups like – Web servers, Domain Controllers, ect.
+We will eventually be breaking these out by groups like – Web servers, Domain Controllers, etc.

 8. Click `Review and Launch`.
 A screen will pop up and ask for you to use some keys.
 Click to `Create a new key pair` and enter your name.
 Now download the .pem file to your machine.